-General Outreach Newsletters 2022:
+General Outreach Newsletters 2023:

-Outreach staff sent out 11 e-newsletters in 2022 that reached 1,598 unique contacts with 13,219 sends.
-The e-newsletters highlighted stormwater best management practices such as natural yard care, rain barrels, and gardening as a way to create permeable surfaces.
+Outreach staff sent out 11 e-newsletters in 2023 that reached 2,438 unique contacts with 12,547 sends.
+The e-newsletters highlighted stormwater best management practices such as natural yard care, rain barrels, and gardening in a way that creates permeable surfaces.
 ES staff also promoted the regional Scoop the Poop and Don't Drip and Drive campaign messages through the newsletter.

 Staff will continue to produce e-newsletters that address various topics on pollution prevention, Scoop the Poop campaign, Don't Drip and Drive campaign and general awareness of stormwater-related issues.
-We will plan to .
+We will plan to include affects of stormwater pollution on aquatic animals and continue to educate on pollution prevention in the class and at tabling events.